HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-1-consensus-in-distributed-systems.md

 > "In one way or another, [...] consensus algorithms boil down to some kind of vote [...].”

-Nakamoto consensus with [Proof-of-Work] (PoW) does not require a leader (proposer) selection of any kind.
+Nakamoto consensus with [Proof-of-Work]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}) (PoW) does not require a leader (proposer) selection of any kind.
 Anybody is free to start mining and to start proposing blocks.
-The consensus is based on who can find a nonce, that [hashed]hm together with the proposed block header, yields a block hash below the current target value.
+The consensus is based on who can find a nonce, that [hashed]({{ site.baseurl }}{% post_url /technology/expert/2022-02-03-hash-functions %}) together with the proposed block header, yields a block hash below the current target value.
 The chance of finding such a valid nonce is proportional to the relative hash power - or computing power -  a given miner controls.
 This means state transitions are voted on with hash power, and the state transition logic is defined by the target a valid block hash has to be smaller than or equal to.

 At this point, we would like to quote Demiro in full: